oil painting for beginners: a step-by-step tutorial to start painting

 Mix light and dark greys with Ultramarine Blue and orange plus white.

-Give the branches a light and a dark side to make them look rounded.
+Giving the branch a light and a dark side to make it look rounded.

 Have both cool and warm white on the flower petals.